☣️ UN 0173 • CLASS 1

 UN 0173 — Release devices, explosive

-HAZMAT RADIO NOTE — UN 0173 Product: Release devices, explosive Class 1 / Explosive 1.4S / ERG 114 PPE: Level C minimum for handling intact devices; Level B with SCBA if devices are damaged or burning ISOLATION: ERG 114: isolate 200m all directions initially; if fire or damaged devices, isolate 500m and consider evacuation ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO
+HAZMAT RADIO NOTE — UN 0173 Product: Release devices, explosive Class 1 / Explosive 1.4S / ERG 114 PPE: Structural firefighting gear with SCBA for smoke or fire exposure; maintain distance from heated packages or damaged articles.
+ISOLATION: ERG 114: isolate 200m all directions initially; if fire or damaged devices, isolate 500m and consider evacuation ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO

 Use for: Quick radio or face-to-face size-up.
 Short, structured, field-ready.